-Walter Coke, Inc. has agreed to remediate properties with arsenic levels above 37 mg/kg and/or BaP-TE levels above 1.5 mg/kg.
+Past exposures are addressed by evaluation of the soil contamination data from two sampling events (2005 and 2009) conducted for Walter Coke, Inc. and the pathways by which people may be exposed to those soils.
+As a result of those sampling events, Walter Coke, Inc. has agreed to remediate offsite properties with arsenic levels above 37 mg/kg and/or BaP-TE levels above 1.5 mg/kg.
 Sixteen residential properties and two schools have already been remediated.
-This public health consultation will evaluate whether those cleanup levels are protective of public health based on an evaluation of the soil contamination data from two sampling events (2005 and 2009) conducted for Walter Coke, Inc. and the pathways by which people may be exposed to those soils.
+Present and future exposures to soil are addressed by evaluating whether those cleanup levels are protective of public health.

 In addition to the soil data evaluated in this health consultation, ATSDR is currently evaluating air monitoring data from the surrounding communities.
 Residents living adjacent to the WCI site may have exposures to site-related contaminants from breathing the contaminants that are released to the air.
-The pending Public Health Consultation of air monitoring data will include an evaluation of those contaminants that may be present in both air and soil.
+The pending Public Health Assessment of air monitoring data will include an evaluation of those contaminants that may be present in both air and soil.